 This page is being maintained as an archive of past information and will not be updated.

 The Legislature has requested that Ecology maintain an ongoing accounting of water right applications received and acted on and to post that information to Ecology’s Internet site.
-Below are links to a recent report Ecology issued regarding progress to reduce the number of water right applications pending with Ecology, information related to a priority processing activity in the Yakima Basin, and information on tracking water right decisions this fiscal year:
+Here are links to priority processing activity in the Yakima Basin, and information on tracking water right decisions this fiscal year:

-In April 2012, the Legislature approved SB 5127 with budget proviso language reflecting the desire to balance instream and out-of-stream benefits in the Skagit Basin, much like we have been doing with our successful Office of Columbia River Program in eastern Washington.
-We have attached a link below to show the status of our work in seeking solution in the Skagit:
+In April 2012, the Washington state Legislature approved $2.25 Million in funding for efforts to balance instream and out-of-stream benefits in Skagit River subbasins.
+This funding was re-appropriated in June 2013, to continue our efforts to find balanced water supply projects, much like we have been doing with our successful Office of Columbia River Program in eastern Washington.

 Yakima River Basin Water Exchanges - Includes Upper Kittitas, Lower Kittitas, Central Yakima and Lower Yakima Basins

 A "Water Exchange" is a tool for providing the mechanism to make water available through mitigation.
 Water banking is a way to use the market to make water available for new uses, such as increasing stream flows and providing water for development.
 Although banking approaches may differ, the common goal is to move water to where it is needed most.
 There are seven water banks in the Upper Kittitas Water Exchange five water banks in the Lower Kittitas Water Exchange, and one water bank in the Central and Lower Yakima Water Exchange that you can use to find water for your needs.